-- Weather-based index insurance as a stand-alone intervention or without a clear plan for transition to another entity, such as a national social protection system; - Improved cook stoves/ovens/alternative fuels without an assessment of the current situation, detailed explanation of the intervention and intended results, and monitoring and evaluation plan complete with intervention-specific outcome indicators; - Free or highly subsidized agricultural inputs, including seed, fertilizer, implements, tools, and animals, without a clear strategy for the eventual full purchase of these items by households; - Keyhole or tower gardens; - Volunteers in place of staff as frontline change agents.
+- Weather-based index insurance as a stand-alone intervention or without a clear plan for transition to another entity, such as a national social protection system; - Improved cook stoves/ovens/alternative fuels without an assessment of the current situation, detailed explanation of the intervention and intended results, and monitoring and evaluation plan complete with intervention-specific outcome indicators; - Free or highly subsidized agricultural inputs and agriculture related technologies, including seed, fertilizer, implements, tools, animals, veterinary products and associated training without a clear strategy for how these investments contribute to helping households sustainably access these inputs after the project subsidies ends.
+In particular, partners should ensure that provision of inputs or services does not undermine private sector markets (do no harm). - Keyhole or tower gardens; - Volunteers in place of staff as frontline change agents.
 Reliance on volunteers to serve as lead mothers or lead farmers is, however, acceptable as these approaches are designed to build the capacity of community members as locally respected catalysts for community-based change; - Exclusive reliance on point-of-use water treatment for provision of safe water is not encouraged in multi-year programming as the focus should be on sustainable basic water service; - Community-based early warning systems that focus on collection of weather/climate data and forecasting by the communities or project staff that are not linked to the national/local warning authorities' weather or early warning systems.
-We do encourage community centered early warning systems that enable access and dissemination of early warnings/alerts from national/local warning authorities to enable action at local/community levels. - Weather stations at community level that are not linked to and sustained by local/national government authorities/networks; - Interventions proposed within or adversely affecting designated environmentally protected areas, such as national forests, Ramsar wetlands, marine sanctuaries, etc.; - Measures that aim to control flooding such as sea walls, flood walls, levees, river/channel straightening or bypass, dikes, gabion walls (river, urban, flash floods or coastal flooding).
+We do encourage community centered early warning systems that enable access and dissemination of early warnings/alerts from national/local warning authorities to enable action at local/community levels. - Weather stations at community level that are not linked to and sustained by local/national government authorities/networks; - Interventions proposed within or adversely affecting designated environmentally protected areas, such as national forests, Ramsar wetlands, marine sanctuaries, etc.;

+• Measures that aim to control flooding such as sea walls, flood walls, levees, river/channel straightening or bypass, dikes, gabion walls (river, urban, flash floods or coastal flooding).